imgag/ngs-bits/doc/NGSD/installation.md

 ##(2) Setup of MySQL tables

-The initial setup of the database tables is done using the ngs-gits tool *NGSDInit*:
+The initial setup of the database tables is done using the ngs-bits tool *NGSDInit*:

 * First, you need to build the ngs-bits toolset according to the instructions on the [project page](../../README.md).
 * After building ngss-bits, you need to configure it.
 Copy the `bin\settings.ini.example` to `bin\settings.ini` and fill in at least the following items: